watchthehit/btfree/BetFreeApp/BetFreeApp/OnboardingDocumentation.md

 - Users can skip steps with the "Skip" button
 - Users can go back to previous steps with the back button
 - The final "Get Started" button completes onboarding and transitions to the main app
+- Navigation to the main app occurs ONLY through explicit user action, never automatically

 ## Data Persistence